sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer keeps setup, verification, and known limitations in one place.
+ai-pdf-renamer records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Merged scattered ruff guidance into the docs.
+- Made the ruff assumptions easier to check later.

-- The document now favors checked behavior over exploratory notes.
+- The older setup fragments have been reduced to the useful parts.

 ## Features
 - Left python concrete enough for the next pass to build on.